JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 Xrho, Yrho = np.meshgrid(x_rho, y_rho)
 ```

 Now, we enter the for loop.
-The dataframe df is generated in the LGR vorticity computation code described in the Vorticity Computation section below.
+The dataframe df is generated in the LGR vorticity computation code described in the Vorticity Computation section of [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md).
 Here, it is used to obtain trajectory information in place of dsTRAJ.

 ```python
 for i in range(len(df['positions'])) :